mist64/cbmbus_doc/3 Commodore DOS.md

 ### The Buffer

-In order to use the block API, a block-sized buffer has to be allocated inside the device by opening a channel (2-14) with the following syntax:
+In order to use the block API, a block-sized buffer has to be allocated inside the device by opening a channel (2-14) with the following name:

 `#`[_buffer_number_]

 The buffer number is only useful for a use case around code execution and will be covered later.

 Without an explicit number, the next free buffer in the device's RAM will be allocated.
-It will stay allocated as long as the named channel is open.
+It will stay allocated until the channel is closed.

 Reading from the channel gets a byte from the buffer, and writing to the channel put a byte into the buffer.
 Every buffer comes with a "buffer pointer" that points to the next byte to be read or written.
 When creating a buffer, the buffer pointer is set to 1 instead of 0, so reading or writing would skip the first byte in the buffer.
 (The reason for this is the `B-R`/`B-W` API described later.)